Thank you, Scott Channel, and thanks to all of you for being with us.

 The least we can do for him is to stand in line until it matters.

-I mean, for every minute, make su well let me let me interrupt you and ask this.
+Well, let me interrupt you and ask this.

-What is the rest of Philly showing and what are the areas that are more Republican?
+And what are the areas that are more Republican?

-If you look at the state, if you look at a map of Pennsylvania Pennsylvania, it's almost all red.
+If you look at the state, if you look at a map of Pennsylvania, it's almost all red.

-And they just happen to be areas where high population centers.
+There's like three blue spots, and they just happen to be areas with high population centers.

 That's what I'm looking for an answer to.